london docklands 1980-1981

 As a location, Docklands was perfect.
 With its proximity to the City, to London’s world ranking academic and engineering centres, its media industries, political connections and transportation hubs, Docklands had the potential to become a major new quarter of one of the world’s great cosmopolitan centres, and a platform for the next-generation economy.

-Postscript: some 30 years later, part of this vision is now being realised in small part through 'silicon roundabout', the concentration of new media enterprise around Old Street — less than a mile from the Thames Island site.
-Docklands itself has been ruined by monolithic architecture devoid of charm, coherence and any sense of place.
+Postscript: some 30 years later, part of this vision is now being realised through 'silicon roundabout', the concentration of new media enterprise around Old Street — less than a mile from the Thames Island site.